awesome/rfiddleHelper/README.md

 Dependency
 =============
-This script depends on JQuery.
+This script depends on jQuery.

 Installation
 =============
-Include this script in your blog, after you have included jquery.
+Include this script in your blog, after you have included jQuery.
 For every <code>&lt;pre&gt;</code> tag that you want to convert to a fiddle, you have to add the class "rfiddle" or "rfiddle-interactive".